 More impressively, this ambitious trailblazer has already landed a job offer in the banking sector before even completing her studies, which gives her a headstart in her career.
 In the ever-competitive job market where graduate unemployment is still high, it’s all the more important to get ahead of the game.
 So if you’re looking for an academic route that will set you up for career success, SIM is a good place to get started.

 READY TO SEE THE WORLD?

 At the end of the day, the world is your oyster and there are plenty of exciting opportunities waiting for you.
 If you aspire to be like Marcella and are interested in exploring your degree options at SIM-UOL, head down to the SIM-UOL Education Fair on 6 April 2019, 10am at SIM HQ to find out more about the study opportunities available.
 Got a question?
 There will also be SIM staff and representatives from London (LSE and Goldsmiths) onsite to answer any queries you may have, whether it’s about scholarships, overseas exchange or even the campus culture – they will be more than happy to help.
 Register here!

 Can’t make it for the SIM-UOL Edu Fair?
 You may want to consider going for the SIM Education Fair on 13 April 2019 instead.
 This one-day event will be held at Suntec City Convention Centre from 10am all the way to 8pm, so there’s more than enough time for you to check out all the programme offerings at SIM.

-This post was brought to you by SIM.
+This post is brought to you by SIM.